 Fly your "Q" flag when sailing into port.
 If you want to spend time cruising around Jamaica, the customs officers can issue you a "Coastwide Clearance" form.
 This form allows you to sail at will along the coast and must be presented when visiting other ports.

-Considering the option of sailing to Jamaica in your own vessel, or a charter from a different location?
-This next chart provides a quick summary of area marinas.
+Considering sailing to Jamaica using your own vessel, or a boat you charter in a different location?
+See the listing below to get summary information for nearby marinas.

 |(876) 832-4765||West Harbour - Port Antonio|